AAPOR Awards

 Past Award Winners

-The AAPOR Book Award recognizes books that have influenced our understanding of public opinion or survey research methodology.
 To be eligible for the AAPOR Book Award a book must have been published three years prior to the year in which the award is given.
 For example, books available to be nominated for the 2023 Award were published in 2020 or earlier.
-The “Fifty Books That Have Significantly Shaped Public Opinion Research 1946-1995” have already been recognized by AAPOR and are not eligible for the annual book award.
-See the list at AAPOR.org.

 1. The excellence of exposition, ideas and methods.